The Progressive Era and Economics

 The Lesson in this Unit discusses the Progressive Era from the late 1890’s through the 1912 Presidential Election.
 The political cartoons provided allow students to analyze opinions and economic changes that took place.

-The Progressive Era began at the turn of the 20th Century and lasted through World War I. This period represented a time of economic and social reform.
+The Progressive Era began at the turn of the 1900s and lasted through World War I. This period represented a time of economic and social reform.
 The landscape of America was rapidly changing from an agrarian society to an urban one.
 This rapid shift of industrialization caused drastic changes in the economy.
-Large corporations and trusts quickly arose and amassed significant power, and finally controlled the industry.
-An atmosphere of materialism and greed overwhelmed the market, leading to poor living conditions and long hours for working class people.
+Large corporations and trusts quickly arose and amassed significant power and finally controlled much industry.
+An atmosphere of materialism and greed overwhelmed the market, often resulting in poor living conditions and long hours for working class people.
 The combination of poor housing, sanitation, healthcare, and exploitation of workers led to a call for immense reform.
 The Progressive leaders pushed for an agenda of reform for the broken political and economic system that perpetuated the disenfranchisement of the working people.

 - Historical comprehension involves evidence-based discussion and explanation, an analysis of sources including multiple points of view, and an ability to read critically to recognize fact from conjecture and evidence from assertion